Diseases & Conditions

 - Lightly wrap your foot in a soft compressive dressing.

-When you see your doctor, he or she will take a history to find out how your foot was injured and ask about your symptoms.
+When you see your doctor, they will take a history to find out how your foot was injured and ask about your symptoms.
 Your doctor will then examine your foot and may compare it to the foot on the opposite side.

-During the exam, he or she will look for:
+During the exam, the doctor will look for:

 - Tenderness over the fracture site